-Maintain adverse events calendar
+• Maintain adverse events calendar

-4.2.2 12 week visit (Visit 2) after Orkambi treatment has begun
+4.2.2 6 week visit (Visit 2) after ivacaftor treatment has begun

-Day 1 Instructions in preparation for study procedures will be given Spot stool sample will be collected for fecal calprotectin (collected anytime) Questionnaires may occur on this day Day 2 Sleeping energy expenditure usually for children who typically take daily naps, during their morning nap (or afternoon nap if necessary).
-Time and amount of food and beverage intake will be recorded prior to this procedure.
-Resting energy expenditure usually for children who do not typically take daily naps in early morning (7:00 to 10:00 am), preceded by minimal physical activity.
-Time and amount of food and beverage intake will be recorded prior to this procedure.
-Anthropometry: Stature (length/height), weight, head circumference, skinfolds, circumferences Blood draw for fatty acids and serum calprotectin
+Day 1 Instructions in preparation for study procedures will be given Spot stool sample will be collected for Fecal Elastase I and fecal calprotectin (collected anytime) Questionnaires may occur on this day Day 2 Sleeping energy expenditure with morning nap (or afternoon nap if necessary).
+Time and amount of food and beverage intake will be recorded prior to the procedure.
+Anthropometry: Length, weight, head circumference, skinfolds, circumferences

-• Spot stool sample for fecal calprotectin (if not collected on Day 1)

-• Questionnaires regarding interval health history, Adherence to Orkambi, enzymes, medications, and Adverse events
+- Blood draw for fatty acids and serum calprotectin - Spot stool sample for fecal elastase and fecal calprotectin (if not collected on Day 1) - Questionnaires regarding interval health history, Adherence to ivacaftor, enzymes, medications, and Adverse events